Search Jobs In Rohnert Park

 Salary and Benefits

-Starting salary placement depends on qualifications and experience and is anticipated to be in the range of $7,763 to $9,988 a month.
-This is a full time, non-exempt position, which will lead toward permanent status following the successful completion of a probationary period.
+Starting salary placement depends on qualifications and experience and is anticipated to be in the range of $6,250 - $7,084 a month.
+This position is a member of the Management Personnel Plan and serves at the pleasure of the President.

 This position is eligible for a broad range of benefits, including medical, dental, vision, life and disability insurances, retirement (CalPERS), tuition waiver, vacation and sick leave.
 In addition, 15 paid holidays are offered each year and a Personal Holiday that may be taken any time during the year.
-Sonoma State University is also a Public Service Loan Forgiveness Program (PSLF) Employer.
+Sonoma State University is also a Public Service Loan Forgiveness Program (PSLF) Employer ( comprehensive benefits summary PDF ).

 Supplemental Information